Russia to blame for Azerbaijan attack, EU says

 The war could also push up to 200,000 refugees from Nagorno-Karabakh into Armenia, a country of just 2.8 million people, placing a huge burden on Pashinyan's government.

-Devigne highlighted a tweet by former Russian leader Dmitry Medvedev, who said the Azeri attack showed what happened if you "flirt with Nato", referring to a recent small-scale joint Armenia-US military exercise.
+Devigne highlighted a tweet by former Russian leader Dmitry Medvedev, who said the Azeri attack showed what happened if you "flirt with Nato", referring to a recent small-scale Armenia-US military exercise.

-"I know from some experience how the Russians hate that, so I think this is a factor to be included," Devigne said.
+"I know from some experience how the Russians hate that, so I think this is a factor," Devigne said.

 "[Russian president Vladimir] Putin never accepted that Pashinyan rose to power the way he did, in what you might call a Colour Revolution," Devigne also said, referring to the Armenian revolution in 2018 and to other non-violent regime changes in the former Soviet region.

-Several MEPs called for sanctions against Azerbaijan and accused it of seeking "ethnic cleansing" of Armenians from reconquered lands.
+Several MEPs called for sanctions against Azerbaijan and accused it of seeking "ethnic cleansing" of Armenians from conquered lands.

 "We should get rid of this [EU] need to get gas from there [Azerbaijan] — that would weaken their stance," said German centre-right MEP Michael Mahler.

-And not a single EU deputy had a good word to say about Baku, even though Azerbaijan had been bending over backwards to cultivate friends in the EU parliament in recent times.
+And not a single EU deputy had a good word to say about Baku, even though Azerbaijan had been bending over backwards to make friends in the EU parliament in recent times.

-The EU imported 11.3 billion cubic meters (bcm) of gas from Azerbaijan last year — a jump from just 8 bcm the year before, but still amounting to just 3 percent of its annual import needs.
+The EU bought 11.3 billion cubic meters (bcm) of gas from Azerbaijan last year — a jump from 8 bcm the year before, but still just 3 percent of its total annual imports.

-EU ambassadors also held emergency behind-closed-doors talks in Brussels on Tuesday which likely discussed potential sanctions, Devigne said.
+EU ambassadors also held behind-closed-doors talks in Brussels on Wednesday which likely discussed potential sanctions, Devigne said.

 But there was no consensus for sanctions in earlier talks in August, Devigne added, when Azerbaijan was already blockading Nagorno-Karabakh in preparation for its onslaught.

-Azerbaijan's campaign to win back Nagorno-Karabakh began with a first attack in 2020 and a second one in May 2021.
+Azerbaijan's Nagorno-Karabakh campaign began with a first attack in 2020 and a second one in 2021.

 It has been stockpiling Israeli and Turkish weapons and pumping out ever more belligerent anti-Armenian propaganda.

-And it has belittled Europe, with its EU ambassador tweeting death threats against MEPs, and its armed forces opening fire in the vicinity of unarmed EU monitors in Armenia earlier this year.
+And it has belittled Europe, with its EU ambassador tweeting death threats against MEPs and its armed forces opening fire in the vicinity of EU monitors in Armenia earlier this year.

-But if Russia facilitated the latest warfare and previous escalations, the EU also did little to put pressure on Baku in the build-up to the new hostilities, with European Commission president Ursula von der Leyen instead going there last summer to shake hands on gas deals with Azerbaijan's president, Ilham Aliyev, whom she called a "trusted partner".
+But if Russia facilitated the latest warfare and previous attacks, the EU also did little to put pressure on Baku in the build-up to the new hostilities, with European Commission president Ursula von der Leyen instead going there last summer to shake hands on gas deals with Azerbaijan's president, Ilham Aliyev, who she called a "trusted partner".

-Asked by press on Wednesday if von der Leyen now regretted cozying up to Aliyev, von der Leyen's spokeswoman declined to answer.
+Asked by press in Brussels on Wednesday if von der Leyen now regretted cozying up to Aliyev, her spokeswoman declined to answer.

 "It's a fact Azerbaijan is a supplier of gas to the EU.
 There's cooperation on energy, which is very sectoral, and reflects the need to diversify supply," the commission said.